Update on Receiving Referrals

 (Other languages: Spanish)

-Anabelen (she/her) provides case management services for patients explore resources to address a variety of social determinants of health resources .
-She obtained a Master of Public Health and Master of Social Work from the University of Illinois at Chicago (UIC).
-Her educational focus was on health policy and administration and mental health in the older adult track.
-She also holds a Bachelor of Arts in Public Health from UIC.
+Anabelen (she/her/ella) provides case management services to connect patients to resources that address the social determinants of health.
+Anabelen is a collaborative professional with experience in working across multiple teams to achieve organizational goals.
+She obtained a master’s degree in public health and a master’s degree in social work from the University of Illinois at Chicago.
+Her educational focus was on health policy and administration and mental health among older adults.
+She also holds a bachelor’s degree in public health from UIC.
 Anabelen is a bilingual and bicultural provider in Spanish.

 Shawn Parra, MA, MSW, LSW, Intake psychotherapist